JaxRaffnix/SnapMerge/DEVELOP.md

 ## Future Enhancements

-- [ ] Improved logging and logging to file
+- [ ] Add logging and logging to file
-- [ ] More granular error handling with warnings instead of exceptions
+- [ ] use warnings instead of aborting if a file error occurs
-- [ ] Comprehensive test suite
+- [ ] increase test coverage
-- [ ] Support for additional media formats
+- [ ] don't hardcode allowed archive formats

 ## Use test cases: